rapid7/insightconnect-workflows/workflows/Blacklist_Hash_with_SentinelOne_from_Slack/help.md

 `@Rapid7 InsightConnect unblacklist-hash 02699626f388ed830012e5b787640e71c56d42d8`

-The hashes will show up in the Global Quarantine list in SentinelOne.
+The hashes will show up on the "Blacklist" tab from the "Sentinels" page on the main menu in the SentinelOne console.

 # Key Features